twistedvines/vagrant-yaml/README.md

   ## Notes

+**You cannot use the local-provisioning feature if you are running Windows - Cygwin may work but this is untested.
+I'd recommend using a *real* operating system ;)**

   Enjoy this environment! it was fun to Vagrant-ise.
 If you can think of any improvements, feel free to fork this repository off and work on them to submit for a merge request - or, alternatively, you can raise an issue.